groupdocs-viewer/GroupDocs.Viewer-for-Java/Showcase/GroupDocs.Viewer-for-Java-using-Struts2/README.md

 Follow below steps if you have product license

-1. Open ViewerController.java.
+1. Open ViewerUtils.java.
-2. Set "_licensePath" variable to your license path.
+2. Set "LICENSE_PATH" variable to your license path.